 In addition to this the neighbouring site at 182 High Holborn’s delivery port is next to our site entrance and we have already taken the appropriate measures to contact the project team and will continue to do so going forward.
+We believe that this communication is critical to the successful delivery of our project.

 Any suppliers or subcontractors will agree to deliver via the agreed routes and regular liaisons between site management, contractors and suppliers will take place to ensure this happens throughout the project.